Docker Configuration¶

 tracker-tracker-db |

-Hostname of the PostgreSQL server.
-Only change this if you're using an external database without DATABASE_URL. |
+PostgreSQL hostname.
+Change only if using an external Postgres instance without DATABASE_URL. |

 POSTGRES_PORT |